christian-hack/HCI_SongTyr_pt1/README.md

             $ sudo apt-get install python3.9
         ii) If using another Linux distribution, Python3 should be pre-installed.
 If not, enter the following command:
             $ sudo dnf install python3
+        iii) Be sure Python 3 is added to PATH

     OR